 Dr. Christopher K. Tong

-Dr. Tong’s work, including his book forthcoming from Oxford University Press, centers on the relationship between culture, politics, and science in China and the United States.
+Dr. Tong researches Chinese culture, politics, science, and technology.
+His upcoming book from Oxford University Press discusses the emergence of modern science and ecological consciousness in Chinese and Western societies.
 In 2021-2022, he was named a China Studies Fellow by the American Council of Learned Societies and conducted archival research at the Hoover Institution at Stanford University.
 In 2018-19, Dr. Tong represented the US as a Fulbright Scholar, studying the history of environmental disasters and socio-political movements in the People’s Republic of China.
 Recognition for his work includes grants and fellowships from other organizations such as the American Philosophical Society, Association for Asian Studies, and Thoreau Society.
 In addition to research and teaching, he formerly chaired American Society for Environmental History’s Meeting Sites Committee and Modern Language Association’s Modern and Contemporary Chinese Forum.

 In this story in UMBC Magazine, Dr. Tong shares his Fulbright experience in the People’s Republic of China with Catalina Sofia Dansberger Duque and talks about his personal connections to research.